Jacob van der Westhuizen

 Professor Jacob van der Westhuizen was a noted South African academic in the field of Criminology, who published over twenty-five books.

+Career

-In December 1987 he went to the Republic of China (Taiwan) on an Academic exchange program due to his position as the Director of the Institute for Criminology for the University of South Africa.
+In December 1987, van der Westhuizen participated in an academic exchange programme in the Republic of China (Taiwan) in his capacity as Director of the Institute for Criminology at the University of South Africa.

 Works

 Jacob van der Westhuizen produced 29 works in 64 publications in 2 languages.